Feichtmeier/podmaster/README.md

 For more details, see the [documentation](https://flutter-it.dev/documentation/listen_it/listen_it).

-In Podmaster, `listen-it` could be used to:
+In MediaDojo, `listen-it` could be used to:

 - select a specific value from the PlayerState and react to changes in that value.